DallanQ/sagrada/QA.md

 > About Private Objective Cards, when doing final scoring, are you counting the pips of your private color on the three spots on the card, or anywhere in your stain glass window?

-From rules, End Game Scoring: It quote: Each player tallies their Victory Point total, gaining points from: Their Private Objective Card - 1 Victory Point for each pip on dice of the specified color.
-We're clarifying this based on feedback from playtests. also, the graphics were adjusted from the prototypes sent to reviewers to help reinforce that the shape doesn't matter
+The manual clarifies in the End Game Scoring section that: "Each player tallies their Victory Point total, gaining points from: Their Private Objective Card - 1 Victory Point for each pip on dice of the specified color".
+We're clarifying this based on feedback from playtests.
+Also, the graphics were adjusted from the prototypes sent to reviewers to help reinforce that the shape doesn't matter

 > Regarding solo play.
 The rules state to draw two private and 2 public objective cards.
 Do I get the advantage of all of the private objective cards at the end of a solo game?